nginxinc/nginx-service-mesh/docs/content/get-started/install.md

    {{< note >}}
    We recommend deploying the mesh with auto-injection disabled globally, using the `--disable-auto-inject` flag.
 This ensures that Pods are not automatically injected without your consent, especially in system namespaces.
-   You can opt-in the namespaces where you would like auto-injection enabled using `--enabled-namespaces "namespace-1,namespace-2"` or by labeling a namespace with `injector.nsm.nginx.com/auto-inject=enabled`.
+   You can enable auto-injection in specific namespaces using  `--enabled-namespaces "namespace-1,namespace-2"` or by labeling a namespace with `injector.nsm.nginx.com/auto-inject=enabled`.
    {{< /note >}}

-    If you are using a private registry to store the NGINX Service Mesh images see the [Private Registry]( {{< ref "/guides/private-registry.md" >}} ) guide for instructions.

-    For example, `nginx-meshctl deploy --registry-server "registry:5000/images" --image-tag X.Y.Z` will look for containers `registry:5000/images/nginx-mesh-api:X.Y.Z`, `registry:5000/images/nginx-mesh-sidecar:X.Y.Z`, and so on.

-2. Run the `kubectl get pods` command to verify that the Pods are up and running.
+2. Verify the pods are running.

-    Be sure to specify the `nginx-mesh` namespace when running the command.

     ```bash
-    $ kubectl -n nginx-mesh get pods
+    $ kubectl get pods -n nginx-mesh
     NAME                                  READY   STATUS    RESTARTS   AGE
     nats-server-84f8b6f669-xszkc          1/1     Running   0          14m
     nginx-mesh-api-954467945-sc7qh        1/1     Running   0          14m